netbirdio/android-client/Readme.md

 <br>

-# NetBird android client
+# NetBird Android client

-The NetBird android client allows connections from mobile devices running android to private resources in the NetBird network.
+The NetBird Android client allows connections from mobile devices running Android to private resources in the NetBird network.

 ## Install
 You can download and install the app from the Google Play Store: